-The low-ESR cap-XX supercapacitor enables a transmitter to operate even though its current drain would usually exceed the value allowed by the CF Card specification.
+The low-ESR cap-XX supercapacitor enables a transmitter to operate even though its current drain would usually exceed the value allowed by the Mini PCI specification.
 This is done with virtually 100% efficiency, instead of the lower efficiency of a DC-DC converter, and the supercapacitor does not generate EMI.
 The amount of energy that the host can deliver in a typical pulse period can be compared with the energy required by the load by performing a simple energy balance, as illustrated below.

-If the load has a duty cycle of D (where $0 < D \le 1$) and the load current has a continuous component of i{steady} and a pulse of i{peak} (in addition to the steady current), then the average power drawn during one cycle is:
+If the load has a duty cycle of D (where $0 < D \le 1$) and the load current has a continuous component of i{steady} and a pulse of i{peak} (in addition to the steady current), then the average power drawn during one cycle is cap-XX Application Bulletins are produced as a means of providing product designers with useful information about cap-XX supercapacitors and their applications.
+They are revised periodically to include new information.
+For detailed specifications of cap-XX products, the reader is referred to the data sheet of the relevant product, which is available on request.